It’s been over 11 years and 33 countries since we first asked these questions.

 When we first asked ourselves this question, we thought the life we had was our choice.
 We’d chosen which college to attend, which house to buy, which career to pursue.
 Hadn’t we been free to make those choices?

 What we didn’t realize that we had been obligated to make those choices because they were the only ones presented in the recipe of social conditioning — college or not, career or job, mortgage or rent, retirement or welfare.

 We weren’t aware of gap years, internships, startups, passion projects, doing work you love, passive income, or living abroad.

 When we were newly married I worked for a ski resort in Utah.
 One day after work I missed the last shuttle down the canyon.
 Upset and obstinate, I started walking.

 Fifteen minutes later, a calmer me was thinking clearly.
-The canyon was at least 8 miles, and it would soon be colder and dark.
+The canyon was at least 8 miles, and it would soon be colder and darker.
 That meant I had just three options (in the days before cell phones):

 - return to the resort and hope to find a ride

 - walk the entire 8 winding miles down a steep canyon road in the dark dressed in dark clothing

 - or hitchhike (a scary prospect for a young, inexperienced girl like me)

 I chose to hitchhike and was soon picked up by a snowboarder who was smoking weed.